-The Annual Work Plan and Budget 2021 (AWP 2021) of the Shift2Rail Joint Undertaking (S2R JU) outlines the scope of the Research and Innovation (R&I) activities performed under the S2R programme that will be performed as from 2021.
+The Annual Work Plan and Budget 2021 (AWP 2021) of the Shift2Rail Joint Undertaking (S2R JU) outlines the scope of the Research and Innovation (R&I) activities that will be performed as from 2021.
 It also details the governance structure of S2R JU and the underpinning 2021 budget.
 The AWP 2021 further includes a description of the ongoing work in view of the preparation of rail research and innovation activities post-2020, under the new Multi-Annual Financial Framework (MFF) Programme 2021 - 2027.